heyqule/enemy_race_manager/Mod-Compatibility.md

 - Change race for the planet you are on from UI

 #### Krastorio2 (Requires 1.2+)
-* New races support creep generation
+* New races support creep generation, can be changed on each race.
 * Custom bullets can hit air

 #### Industrial Revolution